lmasullo/liri-node-app/README.md

 Javascript
 Node.js

+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+The app uses the following NPM packages:

 ### NPM Packages
-* Dotenv
+* Dotenv - keep the keys safe
-* Inquirer
+* Inquirer - provides the menu system
-* Axios
+* Axios - used to nake the http requests
-* Spotify
+* Spotify - music API
-* Moment
+* Moment - date formatter
-* Fs
+* Fs - node file system to read and write to the text files

 ## Instructions

-* Start the program by running node liri.js in the terminal
+* Start the program by running 'node liri.js' in the terminal
 * You will be presented with this menu:

 ![alt text](images/instruct1.png "Main Menu")

-* Use your arrow key to make a choice and press Enter
+* Use your arrow key to make a choice and press 'Enter'
-* You will be given a confirmation message, press Enter if you want to continue
+* You will be given a confirmation message, press 'Enter' if you want to continue
-* Enter the Search Term and press Enter
+* Enter the Search Term and press 'Enter'
 * You will be presented with the search results:

 ![alt text](images/instruct2b.png "Search Result")

+* You have your choice to search for a concert, song, or a movie.
+* The last choice in the menu "Run Text File Command' will read the random.tx file and execute the enclosed command.
+* All of the search results are saved in the log.txt file

 ## Demo